 What all this means is, that with regular prenatal massages you should become generally more relaxed.
 They help relieve insomnia, get rid of joint pain, and relieve swelling and headaches, even sinus congestion.
 Also not forgetting to mention all those neck, back, hip, leg and sciatica pain you’ve been having.
 These are only some of the pregnancy massage benefits.

 Here are just a few warnings to keep you safe and happy.
 The first trimester is a little too risky for a massage.
 With everything changing, it’s just not a good time for a pregnancy massage (especially for surrogates or anyone getting assistance with conception).
 Also, research your masseuse first, don’t just go anywhere.
 People who specialize in this type of massage need to be specifically trained in prenatal massage.
 The right hands work miracles, the wrong ones could put you in the hospital.
 New studies are showing that the amount of trust you have in someone is equal to the amount of relaxation you will allow yourself to feel.
-If you’re not 100% with the person you won’t be able to reap all the benefits.
+If you’re not 100% relaxed with the person you won’t be able to reap all your pregnancy massage benefits.
 Another thing: stay away from those ankles!
 They don’t know exactly why yet, but when you rub those bad boys, it can start labor.
 Unless you are past your due date, keep away.
 Just skip down to those well deserving (probably slightly larger) feet of yours.

 Now if you’ll excuse me I’m off to go book my next appointment…